American Bio Management

 Avoid Entering the Scene

-If a suicide has occurred, do not enter or disturb the area.
+If a suicide has occurred, avoid entering or disturbing the area.
 Blood and other bodily fluids can carry dangerous pathogens such as HIV, Hepatitis B and C, and other biohazards.
-It’s crucial to keep the space sealed off until a licensed biohazard remediation team arrives.
+It’s critical to keep the space sealed until a licensed biohazard remediation team arrives to ensure proper cleanup and safety.

 Notify Authorities & Engage the Coroner or Medical Examiner

 Local law enforcement and the county coroner or medical examiner must take jurisdiction of the scene.
 These professionals ensure that any necessary investigations are properly conducted and documented.
-To better understand how these offices operate across Washington State, you can review the Washington State Medical Examiners and Coroners guide (PDF).
+For a better understanding of the processes in Washington, you can review the Washington State Medical Examiners and Coroners guide (PDF).

-Once the authorities have completed their work and officially released the scene, our team is ready to step in and begin professional cleanup and decontamination.
+Once the authorities have completed their work and officially released the scene, our certified professionals are ready to begin cleaning and decontaminating the site.

 What Professional Suicide Cleanup Involves

-At American Bio Management, we follow all OSHA and EPA regulations regarding trauma and biohazard cleanup.
-Our certified technicians are extensively trained in the handling of bloodborne pathogens, hazardous materials, and the use of personal protective equipment (PPE).
-Our goal is to restore the scene to a safe, livable condition—while offering compassion and professionalism throughout the process.
+At American Bio Management, we adhere to all relevant regulations, including OSHA and EPA, for trauma and biohazard cleanup.
+Our team is specially trained to handle bloodborne pathogens, hazardous materials, and utilizes personal protective equipment (PPE) for each job.
+Our goal is to restore the scene to a safe, livable condition while maintaining the highest standards of compassion and professionalism.

 On-Site Assessment

-Every cleanup begins with a thorough site inspection and risk assessment.
-Our technicians evaluate the extent of contamination, identify all affected zones, and develop a remediation plan tailored to the scene.
+Every cleanup starts with a thorough site inspection and risk assessment.
+We evaluate the extent of contamination, identify affected zones, and develop a remediation plan tailored to the scene.
 Key areas of focus include:

-• Primary impact zones where blood loss or other biological material is visible
+• Primary impact zones: Visible blood or other biological material.

-• Secondary contamination zones where fluids may have spread through foot traffic, air droplets, or seepage
+• Secondary contamination zones: Fluids spread through foot traffic or air droplets.

-• Hidden contamination in structural components like flooring, HVAC vents, or wall cavities
+• Hidden contamination: Areas like flooring, HVAC vents, and wall cavities.

-Advanced tools such as ATP (adenosine triphosphate) monitoring may be used to detect invisible biological residues.
+We use advanced tools such as ATP (adenosine triphosphate) monitoring to detect invisible biological residues.

 Removal of Contaminated Materials